-- 12.1 Once licensed, it is essential premises are maintained and operated so as to ensure the continued promotion of the Licensing Objectives and compliance with the specific requirements of the 2003 Act and the Licensing Authority will make arrangements to monitor premises. - 12.2 The Licensing Authority will work closely with all other statutory bodies to establish protocols to ensure an efficient deployment of all personnel engaged in enforcing licensing law and inspecting licensed premises, in order to ensure that resources are targeted at problem and high risk premises, whilst ensuring that all licensed premises meet the required standards.
-Failure to maintain compliance will result in action being taken in accordance with the Council's relevant Enforcement Policies. - 12.3 The Licensing Authority will maintain close contact with Sussex Police, young offenders' teams and the WSCC Trading Standards (who can carry out test purchases under section 154 of the 2003 Act) about the extent of unlawful sales and consumption of alcohol by minors and to be involved in the development of any strategies to control or prevent these unlawful activities and to pursue prosecutions.
-The Licensing authority, alongside the police & trading standards, are prosecuting authorities for the purposes of these offences, except for the offences under section 147A (persistently selling alcohol to children).
+- 12.1 Once licensed, it is essential premises are maintained and operated so as to ensure the continued promotion of the Licensing Objectives and compliance with the specific requirements of the 2003 Act and the Licensing Authority will make arrangements to monitor premises. - 12.2 The Licensing Authority may seek to agree and review from time to time a protocol with Sussex Police concerning the enforcement of licensing law and the inspection of licensed premises.
+The Licensing Authority will seek a multi-agency approach including Police, Trading Standards and Local Authority staff and members.
+This protocol will reflect the need for a more efficient deployment of Police and Local Authority staff commonly engaged in licensing enforcement.
+Resources will be targeted at agreed problems and high risk premises requiring greater attention.
+Inspections of premises will be based on the assessment of risk and inspections will be undertaken when and if judged necessary.

+- 12.3 The Licensing Authority recognises and has due regard to the Government's Regulators' Compliance Code, which sets out the principles and practice of good enforcement, designed to ensure effective and efficient public protection services.
+Specifically, the Licensing Authority is committed to accord with the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner and will abide by its own Licensing Enforcement Policy. - 12.4 The Licensing Authority will maintain close contact with the Police, young offenders' teams and Trading Standards officers (who can carry out test purchases under section 154 of the 2003 Act) about the extent of unlawful sales and consumption of alcohol by minors and to be involved in the development of any strategies to control or prevent these unlawful activities and to pursue prosecutions.
+The Licensing Authority, alongside the Police & Trading Standards, are prosecuting authorities for the purposes of these offences, except for the offences under section 147A (persistently selling alcohol to children).
 Where, as a matter of policy, warnings are given to retailers prior to any decision to prosecute in respect of an offence, it is important that each of the enforcement arms should be aware of the warnings each of them has given.